ProcursusTeam/procursus-wiki/docs/Building-on-iOS-and-macOS.md

 2. Download your SDKs

-    If you're on macOS, you can skip to step 3.
+    *If you're on macOS, you can skip this step.*

     To build Procursus packages, you'll need need a macOS SDK (your installed toolchain already contains an iOS SDK).
 Check the repositories below and get what you need